-In addition to the information provided in section C.1.17, Ramón Castresana Sánchez was external proprietary director of GAMESA CORPORACIÓN TECNOLÓGICA, S.A. from his appointment on 25 July 2012 at the request of Iberdrola, S.A., subsequently re-elected on 19 April 2013) and until his resignation on 27 May 2015.
-Ramón Castresana Sánchez was therefore linked to the significant shareholder Iberdrola, S.A., and the existing relationship consists in his post as Human Resources Director of the Iberdrola Group.
+Further, Gema Góngora Bachiller was external proprietary director of GAMESA from her appointment on 27 May 2015 at the request of Iberdrola, S.A., subsequently re-elected on 22 June 2016 and until her resignation on 14 September 2016.
+Doña Gema Góngora Bachiller was therefore linked to the significant shareholder IBERDROLA, S.A., with the post of Executive development and Management Director at Iberdrola, S.A.